-Before we get started start with this tutorial be sure to subscribe to my bimonthly newsletter using the popup to be the first to see my latest projects.
-You can also follow me on Pinterest and Facebook where I also include my unique mixed-media art projects
+Before we dive into this tutorial, be sure to subscribe to my bimonthly newsletter to be the first to see my latest projects.
+You can also follow me on Pinterest and Facebook, where I also include my unique mixed-media art projects

 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**